beyond-reality-dev/Spoken-Word-Sorcery/README.md

 ### Why do I get a warning when I try to run Spoken Word Sorcery? <!-- omit from toc -->

 Spoken Word Sorcery is not signed, so some operating systems may give you a warning when you try to run it.
 You can be confident that the game is safe to run, especially since it is an Electron PWA that runs in a secured sandbox, but if you are still concerned, you can check the source code yourself!

+### What do I do if the screen is greyed out and nothing is happening on the start of a new game? <!-- omit from toc -->

+On some devices/browser configurations, there are stricter limits on recursion than others, which can sometimes cause an invisible crash during the map generation at the very beginning of the game.
+If this occurs, you can simply close and reopen the game until it works.
+This is a known issue that I am working on fixing, although it is a challenging one due to device-specific limitations.

 ### How is this related to the Arcade Club Game Jam theme "loopholes"? <!-- omit from toc -->